AlgoMaster Logo

 4. Responsibility Bloat

-The FitnessData class should have one job: managing fitness metrics.
+FitnessData should have one job: managing fitness metrics.
 Instead, it is now responsible for UI updates, database logging, and notification logic.
 This violates the Single Responsibility Principle and makes the class difficult to test in isolation.

 5. Scalability Bottlenecks